Case Closed season 7

-The season initially ran from October 11, 1999 through June 5, 2000 on Nippon Television Network System in Japan.
+The season initially ran from October 11, 1999, through June 5, 2000 on Nippon Television Network System in Japan.
 Episodes one to twenty-eight were later collected into nine DVD compilations by Shogakukan.
 They were released between March 25, 2001 and January 15, 2002 in Japan.

+Episodes 176 to 178 were dubbed by Studio Nano as part of a curated episode list, which was released on Crunchyroll and Netflix on July 3, 2025.